OutSystems/docs-bestpractices/src/development/platform-best-practices/outsystems-platform-best-practices.md

 ## Teamwork

-* Know the recommended project team for your project (see [Staffing OutSystems Projects](https://www.outsystems.com/home/document-download/181/25/0/0))
+* Know the recommended project team for your project (see [The Talent Playbooks](https://www.outsystems.com/1/talent-playbook/))
 * Use a single user for each team member
 * Everyone in the team should use the same Service Studio version
 * Use LifeTime to perform application versioning